graphcore/examples/code_examples/popart/kernel_benchmarks/README.md

 ## Quick start guide

 1. Prepare the environment.
-Install the poplar-sdk following the README provided.
+Install the Poplar SDK following the the instructions in the Getting Started guide for your IPU system.
 Make sure to run the `enable.sh` scripts.
 2. Run the training program.
 For example:
    `python3 lstm.py`
    Use `--help` to show all available options.